A 60-gallon air compressor is a heavy-duty, industrial tool that can be utilized in a number of on-site tasks.

-The conditions of your work area also play a big role in determining the most suitable air compressor.
+The condition of your work area also plays a big role in determining the most suitable air compressor.
 For example, the hose length needs to be considered if you will be doing projects that involve being away from the main tank.

 The cord length is another factor to consider.
 It should be long enough for you to easily plug it into an electrical source nearby.
 In this regard, gas compressors may more suitable if you are unsure about there being a reliable electricity source in your workshop.

-Since 60-gallon compressors are quite heavy, you should select a unit which has features that make it portable.
+Since this type of equipment are quite heavy, you should select a unit which has features that make it portable.
 Units with wheels and handles should be considered to satisfy this requirement.

 A 60-gallon air compressor is a huge investment.
 Buying a compressor with a warranty can help put the mind at ease.
 Do remember that you must closely follow the terms that come with the warranty so as not to risk the warranty from being void.

 60-gallon compressors are huge you must make sure that the dimensions of the unit you choose can fit into the area you’ll be working in.
 Remember to place it in such a position that it’s in close range to the place where you will be using your compressor tools.